neurodata/blog.neurodata.io/_posts/2018-10-04-categories-of-testing.md

 Thus, there are essentially three kinds of composite hypotheses:
-1. one-sided
+1. one-sided,
-2. two-sided
+2. two-sided, or
-3. not one or two sided (e.g., more complex sets)
+3. neither (e.g., the alternative is a more complex set).